Nictiz/Nictiz-STU3-MedicationProcess/README.md

-# Nictiz-STU3-Zib2017
+# Nictiz-STU3-MedicationProcess
-This repository contains HL7 FHIR STU3 compliant profiles.
-The FHIR profiles in this repository are based on the Release 2017 of the Dutch Clinical Building Blocks / Healthcare Information models (Dutch: [Zorginformatiebouwsteen or ZIB](https://zibs.nl/wiki/Zorginformatiebouwstenen "Zorginformatiebouwstenen")).
-This is the stable branch for the **2.x.x version** of the package.
+This repository contains HL7 FHIR STU3 compliant profiles for the information standard [Medication Process](https://informatiestandaarden.nictiz.nl/wiki/MedMij:V2019.01_OntwerpMedicatie).
+This is the stable branch for the **9.1.0 version** of the package.

-Among other things  these FHIR profiles cover the HCIMs/Zibs that are part of the [Basisgegevensset Zorg](https://www.registratieaandebron.nl/wat-is-registreren-aan-de-bron/de-kern-van-registreren-aan-de-bron/basisgegevensset/ "Basisgegevensset Zorg") (BGZ).

 The Dutch National ICT institute in the Netherlands (Nictiz) maintains this repository and its contents.

-A number of contained core profiles have been developed under HL7 Netherlands responsability in cooperation with Nictiz and other parties.
-These profiles are marked slightly different in the name (nl-core-\*), the url (http://fhir.nl/*) and their publisher (HL7 Netherlands).
-Profiles by HL7 Netherlands are Patient, Organization, Practitioner, RelatedPerson, HealthcareService, EpisodeOfCare, Location, and datatypes Address and HumanName.
+This project has a dependency on the [zib2017 package](https://simplifier.net/NictizSTU3-Zib2017/~packages).

 - - - -